WebDevStudios/BuddyPress-Registration-Options/readme.txt

 * Fixed: Default message values not persisting across many users when approving or denying in bulk.
 * Added: IP Address removal from user meta after approved.
 Addresses possible issues with GDPR compliance.
 Denied users do not have saved data after denied.
 * Added: Filter for who receives notifications for new users.
 Props to @cherbst
+* Added: Parse "[username]" shortcode for the Activate/Profile message text.
+Props richardfoley on WordPress.org

 = 4.3.3 =
 * Fixed: support for [user_email] shortcode parsing in the approved/denied custom messages.